Cheng Yun-peng

 Cheng Yun-peng (鄭運鵬 (Zhèng Yùnpéng); born 2 June 1973) is a Taiwanese politician.
 He was a member of the Legislative Yuan from 2005 to 2008, and elected to the office between 2016 and 2024.

 Early life, education, and early career

-Born in Taipei on Dihua Street, Cheng's father graduated from National Cheng Kung University and is a supporter of Tangwai movement.
+Born in Taipei on Dihua Street, Cheng's father graduated from National Cheng Kung University and was a supporter of Tangwai movement.
 Yun-peng is the second son of the family; he has a brother, Yun-hung.

 Cheng graduated from National Taiwan University with a degree in civil engineering.
 When he was a junior, he campaigned with Chen Shui-bian in the Taipei mayoral election.
 After his mandatory national service, he served as an assistant for Shen Fu-hsiung, Member of the Legislative Yuan.
 After Frank Hsieh was elected Kaohsiung mayor, Cheng worked in Kaohsiung department of Labor.
 He briefly served as the Director of Promotion Department in the Democratic Progressive Party.